 1. Keep Your Boat Dry

-Our final tip: On the coldest days, bring a beanie and stuff it into your drysuit while you paddle.
-At the takeout and while you are shuttling, replace your cold, wet helmet with the warm, dry, 98.6 degree fahrenheit beanie you carried down river in your drysuit.
+On the coldest days, bring a beanie and stuff it into your drysuit while you paddle.
+At the takeout and while you are shuttling, replace your cold, wet helmet with the warm, dry, 98.6 degree Fahrenheit beanie you carried down river in your drysuit.

-Did we miss anything?
-What tips do you have to keep warm during fall and winter paddling?
+What tips do you have to keep warm during fall river paddling?
 We'd love to hear them - comment below!